jumpeip/Ghidra_Scripts/README.md

 colorizy.py - highlights in background color all JMPs and CALLs in the disassembly<br>
 YaraSigSearch.py - scans current program loaded in Ghidra with yara rules and then comments the hits in the disassembly Find_Unique_XOR_Values.java - Looks for unique XOR values in a file.
 Tried to eliminate XOR zeroing (XOR EAX,EAX and memory locations
+Advanced_Colorizer.java - A color highlighter for ghidra that utilizes a popup window for the user to select the types of instructions to highlight and an option to clear all highlights